 7. Marketing campaigns

 Developing effective marketing campaigns requires organizing a lot of moving parts.
-With a marketing template, you can keep things more organized from the start and easily track deadlines and deliverables.
+With a marketing template, you can keep things more organized from the start and easily track deadlines and outputs.

 With this simple template, you can manage campaign ideas and requests from the early stage.